 The temporary event village built at the finish line takes weeks in the making and fills up quickly on race day, with spectators from all over South Tyneside and beyond offering a warm Geordie welcome to all the race participants, their families and spectators alike.

-The following slideshow shows photos of the building of the finish line and charity village along with photos of it in use on the actual day.
+The following slideshow show and photos of the building of the Great North Run finish line and charity village, along with photos of it in use on the actual day (2015 Great North Run).